AvaAvarai/VKD_Tools/README.md

 ## Overview

-Tools made for visual knowledge discovery of multidimensional classification data.
-For visualizing, exploring, and identifying complex n-D data patterns.
-All visualizations are lossless reversible visualizations.
+VKD_Tools are designed for the visual knowledge discovery of multidimensional classification data.
+These tools facilitate the visualization, exploration, and identification of complex n-D data patterns through lossless reversible visualizations.

-Get started by launching the `menu.py` script and loading a dataset.
-Datasets can be added to the datasets folder.
+To get started, launch the `menu.py` script and load a dataset.
+Datasets can be added to the datasets folder, adhering to the following requirements:

-- must have a column with header of 'class' for labels
+- A column with the header 'class' must be present for labeling purposes.
-- other columns assumed to be feature columns
+- Other columns are assumed to be feature columns.
-- top header row labels the 'class' and feature columns
+- The top header row must label the 'class' and feature columns.

-Then, pick a visualization to explore, each visualization is described below.
+Select a visualization to explore from the descriptions provided below.

 ## Libraries

-These python libraries are required to run these scripts.
+The following Python libraries are required to run the scripts:

 ### Data Manipulation and Analysis